Alligator Alley/Amazing Gardens

 Mail Order Plant Sale--While Quantities Last!

-Postage & handling is still only $5.00 for your entire order, no matter how many plants and/or seeds you buy!
+Postage & handling is only $6.99 for your entire order, no matter how many plants and/or seeds you buy!
 Plants are shipped on Mondays and Tuesdays only, via USPS Priority Mail or UPS Ground for heavier orders.
 Seeds are mailed First Class.

 For tips on establishing and growing your plants, check out our Palm Information page.